pypa/cibuildwheel/README.md

 - ✨ Add support for building manylinux2010 wheels. cibuildwheel will now build using the manylinux2010 images by default.
-If your project is still manylinux1 compatible, you should get both manylinux1 and manylinux2010 images - you can upload both to PyPI.
-If you need manylinux1 wheels, you can build using the old manylinux1 image using the [manylinux image](https://cibuildwheel.readthedocs.io/en/stable/options/#manylinux-image) option.
+If your project is still manylinux1 compatible, you should get both manylinux1 and manylinux2010 wheels - you can upload both to PyPI.
+If you always require manylinux1 wheels, you can build using the old manylinux1 image using the [manylinux image](https://cibuildwheel.readthedocs.io/en/stable/options/#manylinux-image) option.
   (#155)
 - 📚 Documentation is now on its [own mini-site](https://cibuildwheel.readthedocs.io),